emnzn/ViT-from-scratch/README.md

 ## Training

-To train the model run the following under the `src/` directory.
+To train the model, run the following under the `src/` directory.

 ```bash
 python main.py